saulocantanhede/tfgreek2/docs/features/otext.md

 ## Feature description

-Textformatting and corpus segmenting configuration.
+Textformatting and corpus segmenting configuration used by the text API.

 ## Notes